Ruslastor/RPI-Authentification-Server/README.md

 <h>RPI-Authentification-Server</h>
-The authentification server, used for sending SMS to confirm the phone number in app during registration.
+<p>The authentification server, used for sending SMS to confirm the phone number in app during registration.</p>